fodela/Data-Structure-and-Algorithm/lessons.md

 We add special nodes at both ends (header and trailer nodes).
 These "dummy" nodes are knowns as sentinels or guards

+### Inserting an element into a doubly linked list

+Every insertion into our doubly linked list representation will take place between a pair of existing nodes.
+When a new element is inserted at the front of the sequence, we will simply add the new node between the header and the node that is currently after the header.
+We change the next pointer and prev pointer to accommodate the new node.